ReubenKumar/Neuroblastoma_Data_Analysis/README.md

 # 📊 RNA Data Mortality Prediction Models

-This repository contains code for building machine learning models to predict **death from disease** using **RNA data**.
+This repository contains code for building machine learning models to predict **death from disease** using **FPKM RNA data**.
 The goal is to leverage gene expression profiles to identify patterns associated with patient survival outcomes.

 ---